 After the pixel is enabled, building your ad's audience may take some time.
 Facebook requires a minimum audience of 1,000 site visitors within 30 days of publishing a retargeting ad.
 We recommend setting your ad’s duration for an extended time so your audience can build.

-The process to add a Facebook pixel depends on whether you want to add it to a landing page or a connected site.
+The process to add a Facebook pixel depends on whether you want to add it to a landing page or a connected store.